A Pettis-Type Integral and Applications to Transition Semigroups: Integrable semigroups on

 \section{Integrable semigroups on $(C_b(E), \mathcal{M}_0(E))$}

-We now return to the question of integrability of transition semigroups.
+We now turn to the problem of integrability of transition semigroups.
 As we will not use positivity or contractivity, we will consider general semigroups of kernel operators.
 Taking Theorem \ref{t.extend} into account, this is exactly the same as a semigroup on the norming dual pair $(B_b(E), \mathcal{M}(E))$.
 Our first result states that measurability and integrability extends from $(X, \mathcal{M}_{(0)}(E))$ to $(B_b(E), \mathcal{M}_{(0)}(E))$ if $X$ is a $\mathcal{M}_{(0)}(E)$-transition space for $E$.